 Since Human Genome is incorporated in Delaware, Mason must use that state’s law when examining the company’s takeover defense, said James J. Hanks Jr., a Baltimore-based corporate litigator.

-A 2011 Delaware Chancery Court ruling upholding Airgas Inc. (ARG)’s poison-pill defense against a hostile offer will make it hard for disgruntled Human Genome investors to knock out the Maryland company’s defense, Hanks said in a telephone interview yesterday.
+A 2011 Delaware Chancery Court ruling upholding Airgas Inc. (ARG:US)’s poison-pill defense against a hostile offer will make it hard for disgruntled Human Genome investors to knock out the Maryland company’s defense, Hanks said in a telephone interview yesterday.

 “In view of the established Delaware law on the subject, it will be very difficult for plaintiffs to convince the court that the board” acted improperly in erecting the defense, Hanks said.